 Any needed material, including material from textbooks, research papers, blogs, and other online resources will be made available directly on AsULearn.
 There is no required textbook for this course.

 Grades

-Students will be evaluated based on paper reflections and discussions, participation in weekly hands-on activities, and a term project.
+Students will be evaluated based on paper reflections and discussions, participation in weekly hands-on activities, a midterm exam, a final exam, and a term project.

 Grading Scale